che-incubator/jetbrains-editor-images/README.md

 ## Upstream

 The code in the current repository is mainly based on the upstream [projector-docker](https://github.com/JetBrains/projector-docker) with the modifications, that allows to run JetBrains products inside Eclipse Che infractructure.

-## Tested IDEs

-During the manual build, it is possible to provide an optional `downloadUrl` parameter of an IDE packaging.

-You can find the up-to-date list of tested IDEs here: [Compatible-IDE.md](doc/Compatible-IDE.md).